Prot3ctD3f3nd/stevecobb-media/README.md

 - **CBS News New York – Iran-Backed Cyberattacks and the Stryker Breach**
   **Event**: CBS News Interview
-  **Published**: 2026
+  **Published**: March 2026
   **Description**: Joined CBS News New York to discuss the rise of Iran-backed cyberattacks and the broader national security implications of recent incidents, including the Stryker breach.
-Covered evolving nation-state tactics, the increasing targeting of critical infrastructure, and practical steps organizations can take to improve resilience and protect sensitive data in a rapidly shifting threat landscape.
+Covered evolving nation-state tactics, the increasing targeting of critical infrastructure, and practical steps organizations can take to improve resilience and protect sensitive data in a rapidly shifting threat landscape.\
 [CBS News Interview](https://lnkd.in/eafbj8hP)

 - **Ho-Ho-Hold On: CISO Steve Cobb Shares Cyber Santa’s Guide to Safe Holiday Shopping**